Associate of Science Degree in Cybersecurity

 Trident’s Associate of Science in Cybersecurity (ASC) is a two-year, 60-credit hour program designed to help students prepare to pursue an entry-level position in this exciting and growing industry1.
 Students can complete the program online, studying computer systems basics as well as the fundamentals of information and data security.
 Courses include foundations of computing, computer ethics, information security management, network defense, intrusion detection, and other relevant subjects.

-By completing the ASC program, you can learn how to:
+By completing the ASC program, you will explore how to:

 - Apply working knowledge of foundational concepts associated with computer systems, networks, and network security